Even healthy dogs can develop cardiac problems at any time during their lives, but what are the causes of heart disease in dogs?

-These are good amino acids which are healthy for your dog’s heart.
+These are good amino acids that are healthy for your dog’s heart.

-7. In addition, fish oil and virgin olive oil has been beneficial for helping to prevent heart disease in dogs.
+7. In addition, fish oil and virgin olive oil have been beneficial in helping to prevent heart disease in dogs.

 These changes in your dog’s diet along with exercise can help treatment for heart disease in dogs.

-8. Exercise can improve overall obesity by increasing energy requirement and reducing the need for food.
+8. Exercise can improve overall obesity by increasing energy requirements and reducing the need for food.

 Diets that are high in fat but low in fiber are believed to cause increased abdominal adipose tissue, while diets that are high in fiber but low in fat cause increased muscle mass.